Learning Automata with Name Allocation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have investigated the learnability of bar word languages, bar $\omega$-languages and bar tree languages in Angluin's minimally adequate teacher (MAT) framework.
-For this purpose, we have introduced a learning algorithm $\learn_{\textsf{bar}}$ which relies on an arbitrary MAT-based learner for standard word/$\omega$-/tree languages over finite alphabets.
-Its query complexity is completely determined by the underlying learner.
-In addition, one of its key ingredients is an efficient procedure for checking $\alpha$-equivalence of bar strings/terms.
-For the latter, we have developed a suitable version of \emph{De Bruijn levels}~\cite{db72} reducing the problem to checking syntactic equality.
+For this purpose, we have introduced a learning algorithm $\learn_{\textsf{bar}}$ which builds on an arbitrary MAT-based learner for standard word/$\omega$-/tree languages over finite alphabets.
+Its query complexity is completely determined by that of the underlying learner.
+One of the key ingredients of $\learn_{\mathsf{bar}}$ is an efficient procedure for checking $\alpha$-equivalence of bar strings/trees.
+We have developed a version of \emph{De Bruijn levels}~\cite{db72} reducing this problem to checking syntactic equality.

 When learning bar $\omega$-languages, we currently compute closures of bar automata, which is not needed in the cases of finite bar strings and trees where we instead guess a De Bruijn normal form.
-It remains to investigate whether a guessing approach is possible in the infinite case; as a prerequisite, this would require a normal form for ultimately periodic bar strings.
+It remains to investigate whether a guessing approach is possible in the infinite case; as a prerequisite, this would require a suitable normal form for ultimately periodic bar strings.

+Additionally, a coinductive approach to $\alpha$-equivalence as proposed by Blan\-chette et al.~\cite{bgpt19} would be interesting to study in order to streamline the definition of $\alpha$-equivalence and look for a possible use in defining suitable normal forms.

-Looking at data languages (bar languages under local freshness), a further question is whether we can efficently learn such languages without needing an explicit representation as bar automata, and in particular without needing associated membership and equivalence queries.
-The key challenge is that the local freshness operator is not injective, so that there is no straightforward back-and-forth translation between bar and data languages.
+Looking at data languages (bar languages under local freshness), a further question is whether we can efficently learn such languages without needing an explicit representation as bar automata, and with queries asking for membership of data inputs (rather than bar inputs) and equivalence of data languages (rather than bar languages).
+The key challenge is that the local freshness operator $L\mapsto \LF(L)$ is not injective, so that there is no straightforward back-and-forth translation between bar and data languages.

 Another open problem is the possibility of conformance testing for bar automata, which is a common approach for implementing equivalence queries in a practical black-box learning setting (e.g.~\cite{DBLP:journals/cacm/Vaandrager17}).
 Likewise, passive learning of bar languages is an open problem.